 Output from VSP, and conclusions that VSP determines can be drawn based on the test results and calculations, are shown in red on the Tests screen.
 The Plots tab shows VSP-generated graphical displays of the data.
-The Analytes tab shows a table of the different Analytes available and allows for addition of new analytes.

-Checking the Account for non-detects in my data box allows the option of designating some Values as non-detects.
+Checking the Account for non-detects in my data box on the data entry tab allows the option of designating some Values as non-detects.
 This implies the true Value is somewhere between 0 and the Value shown.
 In Figure 5.24, data entries with non-detects are identified by a "T" and detects are identified by a blank cell in the Non-Detect column.
 Different options for differentiating non-detects from detects are available in the Label for Non-Detect and Label for Detect drop downs.
 The methods used for other data analysis functions will sometimes change due to the presence of non-detects.

-Not all sampling designs in VSP have the Data Analysis tab - either because analyzing sampling results is not a part of the sampling goal, or because VSP sponsors have not requested the VSP data analysis functionality.
+Not all sampling designs in VSP have the Data Analysis tab - either because analyzing sampling results is not a part of the sampling goal, or because the analysis portion of the sampling goal has not been sponsored.
 For example, Locating a Hot Spot does not have a Data Analysis tab because the result of sampling is whether or not there has been a hit at any sampling location, which this doesn't require data analysis.
 Similarly, Estimate the Mean > Can assume will be normally distributed > Adaptive Cluster Sampling does not have a Data Analysis tab because the sampling goal is interactive and does not require a statistical test.
 Some sampling designs, like Collaborative Sampling, have a Data tab for inputting sample results, but not a Data Analysis tab.